- About Us

 - perform such duties as requested by the Chair and/or the Board through the Chair; and

 - act as an ambassador of the Society, as directed by the Board.

 COMMITTEES OF THE BOARD

-- The Board shall have four (4) Standing Committees: the Executive Committee; the Governance Committee; the Finance and Audit; and Fundraising.
+103. The Board shall have four (4) Standing Committees: the Executive Committee; the Governance Committee; the Finance and Audit Committee; and the Fundraising Committee.

-- The Board may from time to time appoint other standing and ad hoc committees and establish their terms of reference, including the length of time that such Committees will operate.
+104. The Board may from time to time appoint other Committees and establish their terms of reference, including the length of time that such Committees will operate.

-- All such committees, standing and ad hoc, are accountable to the Board and shall report regularly to the Board, and each and every Committee shall make recommendations on matters within their mandate to the Board for approval.
+105. All Committees are accountable to the Board and shall report regularly to the Board, and every Committee shall make recommendations on matters within their mandate to the Board for approval.

-- at least two (2) appointees must be members of the Board, one of whom will act as chair of the committee;
+- at least two (2) appointees must be Directors, one of whom will act as chair of the Committee;

-- staff (excluding the President/CEO) as needed will act as a resource to, with non-voting status on, each Committee, if and to the extent directed by the Board.
+- staff (excluding the President/CEO) will act as a resource to, with non-voting status on, each Committee, if and to the extent directed by the Board.

-- All committee members serve at the will of the Board.
+107. All Committee members serve at the will of the Board.

-- Committee quorum shall be a majority of the voting members holding current positions on such committee.
+108. Committee quorum shall be a majority of the voting members holding current positions on such Committee.

-- There shall be an Executive Committee of the Board comprised of the officers together with any additional Board members as decided by the Board from time to time; senior staff, as requested by the Committee, will act as advisors to the Committee.
+109. There shall be an Executive Committee of the Board comprised of the Officers together with any additional Board members as decided by the Board from time to time; senior staff, as requested by the Governance Committee, will act as advisors to the Governance Committee.

-- The Executive Committee shall monitor the performance of the CEO, plan for CEO succession and recommend compensation and benefits for the CEO to the Board for consideration and approval.
+111. The Executive Committee shall monitor the performance of the President/CEO, plan for President/CEO succession and recommend compensation and benefits for the President/CEO to the Board for consideration and approval.

-- The Governance Committee shall prepare a slate of nominees for election to the Board for each annual general meeting of Members, taking into account the need for the Board to have a minimum of fifty (50%) percent of Directors who are culturally Deaf, oral deaf, deafened or hard of hearing and otherwise satisfying the criteria of the Board Composition Policy.
+116. The Governance Committee shall prepare a slate of nominees for election to the Board for each Annual Meeting, taking into account the need for the Board to have a minimum of fifty (50%) percent of Directors who are culturally Deaf, oral deaf, deafened or hard of hearing and otherwise satisfying the criteria of the Board Composition Policy.

-- The Governance Committee shall provide input as advisor/consultant to the Executive Committee on recommendations for appointment of officers for the succeeding year.
+117. The Governance Committee shall provide input as advisor/consultant to the Executive Committee on recommendations for appointment of Officers for the succeeding year.

 FINANCE AND AUDIT COMMITTEE

-- The Finance and Audit Committee shall review the annual audited statements with the auditor and make recommendations for approval of audited statements to the annual meeting.
+121. The Finance and Audit Committee shall review the annual audited statements with the public accountant and make recommendations for approval of audited statements to the Annual Meeting.

-- The Finance and Audit Committee shall recommend the appointment of the Society’s auditor.
+122. The Finance and Audit Committee shall recommend the appointment of the Society’s public accountant.

 EXECUTION OF DOCUMENTS

-- All contracts, agreements, instruments required by law, by the agreement itself, and/or as designated in the Policy Manual, shall be signed by any two (2) signing officers of the Board.
+126. All contracts, agreements, instruments required by law, by the agreement itself, and/or as designated in the Policy Manual, shall be signed by any two (2) signing Officers of the Board.

-- The signing officers of the Society shall be authorized by the Board annually at its first meeting after each annual general Meeting of Members.
+127. The signing Officers of the Society shall be authorized by the Board annually at its first meeting after each Annual Meeting.

 MINUTES OF THE BOARD

-- All minutes of the meetings of the Board shall be available in an accessible format to all Members of the Society upon their request, except for:
+128. All minutes of Board Meetings shall be available in an accessible format to all Members upon their request, except for: